Center-for-Health-Data-Science/bulkDGD/docs/source/Tutorials.md

 INFO:bulkDGD.utils.dgd:All genes used to train the DGD model were found in the input samples.
 ```

 By inspecting the log messages, we can see that the function has looked for duplicated samples, duplicated genes, and missing values in the columns containing gene expression data.
-In fact, duplicated samples, duplicated genes, and missing values must be dealt with before preprocessing the samples.
+If the function finds duplicated samples or genes with missing expression values, it raises a warning but keeps the samples where the duplication or missing values were found.
+However, the function will throw an error if it finds duplicated genes since the DGD model assumes the input samples report expression data for unique genes.
+That is, isoforms should be ignored.

 Then, the function informs us that the columns containing gene expression data were re-ordered according to the list of genes used to train the DGD model, and that all the columns containing additional information about the samples (in our case, the `tissue` column) will be the last columns of the output data frame.